22nd Annual Indy Hematology ReviewTM

 Dr. Sonali M. Smith is the Elwood V. Jensen Professor of Medicine, Section Chief of Hematology/Oncology, Co-Leader of the Cancer Service Line, and Co-Director of the Lymphoma Program at the University of Chicago in the Department of Medicine.
 She is a clinical investigator in lymphoma and a clinical expert in Hodgkin and non-Hodgkin lymphomas.

-She has had many active leadership roles including Vice-Chair of the SWOG Lymphoma Committee, Chair of the Lymphoma Research Foundation Scientific Advisory Board, and past chair of the ASCO Annual Meeting Scientific Committee in 2021-2022.
-She has won numerous teaching awards and considers mentorship a key aspect of her career.
+She has had many active leadership roles including Vice-Chair of the SWOG Lymphoma Committee since 2014, Chair of the Lymphoma Research Foundation Scientific Advisory Board, immediate past-chair of the ASCO 2022 Scientific Program Committee, and a founding member of the international Women in Lymphoma group.
+She has given educational lectures at ASH, ASCO, ASTRO, and the International Conference for Malignant Lymphomas (ICML) and is considered a thought leader in the field.
+She has won numerous teaching awards, including the ASCO Excellence in Education Award, and considers mentorship a key aspect of her career.

 Richard Stone, MD IO